bottenderjs/bottenderjs.github.io/content/docs/Guides-Middleware.md

 # Middleware

 Compose handlers.
-Sometime you may like to use multiple handlers to handle one event, so you can reuse each of them on different situation.
-We provide `middleware` method which enable you composing multiple handlers in a functional style.
+Sometimes you may want to use multiple handlers to handle one event so you can reuse each of them on different situation.
+We provide `middleware` method which enables you to compose multiple handlers in a functional style.
 > Middleware are simple functions which return a MiddlewareFunction with signature (ctx, next).
 When the middleware is run, it must manually invoke next() to run the "downstream" middleware.
 >
 > -- <cite>koa</cite>